asamuzaK/withExEditor/README.md

 * If something fails during "View Selection" or "Edit Text" mode, it will switch to "View Source" mode.
 (Or, just fail and do nothing.)
 * When selecting editor on Mac, pick the file under /Applications/[yourEditor].app/Contents/MacOS/ directory.
 * You can choose whether to use in Private Browsing.
 * You can choose whether or not to forcibly remove the temporary files at the end (of Private Browsing, or when you quit Firefox).
-(This may cause problem, it depends on editor setting)
+(This may cause problem, it depends on editor setting.)